zsnahid/Portfolio-Client/COLOR_PALETTE.md

 1. **Hierarchy**: Use darker colors for backgrounds, lighter for foregrounds
 2. **Contrast**: Always test text readability against backgrounds
 3. **Consistency**: Stick to the defined palette for cohesive design
-4. **Accents**: Use aurora and plasma sparingly for maximum impact
+4. **Accents**: Use spring and bloom sparingly for maximum impact
 5. **Gradients**: Apply gradients to create depth and visual interest

 ## Animation Considerations

-- Use subtle glow effects with aurora/plasma colors
+- Use subtle glow effects with spring/bloom colors
-- Implement floating animations for space-like movement
+- Implement gentle sway animations for natural movement
-- Add twinkling effects for star-like elements
+- Add breathing effects for organic elements
-- Consider parallax scrolling for depth
+- Consider smooth transitions for forest-like serenity